pnnl/chgl/test/performance/README.md

 If you want to manually run an individual performance test, execute `start_test --performance <fileName>.chpl`.

 # NOTES
-On a Fedora 27 system, I had to install glibc-static and libstdc++-static before the `--static` flag used by the performance test compilation linked propery.
+On a Fedora 27 system, I had to install glibc-static and libstdc++-static before the `--static` flag used by the performance test compilation linked properly.
 YMMV

 See these links for more information
 * <https://github.com/chapel-lang/chapel/tree/master/test/studies/parboil/BFS>